 All convictions will be considered on merit and will be weighed against the need to protect the public.
 Wherever possible the appointed proper officer for Licensing will determine the grant of the licence application.
-However, an interview may be offered to an applicant with any offences involving indecency, violence or dishonesty, serious offences connected with the driving of a motor vehicle or any drug or alcohol related offence.
+However, an interview will be offered to an applicant with past convictions that relate to offences involving indecency, violence or dishonesty, serious offences connected with the driving of a motor vehicle or any drug or alcohol related offence.

-An interview will be offered at a Licensing & Appeals Sub Committee Hearing in each case and the interview panel will comprise:-
+An interview will be offered at a Licensing Sub Committee Hearing in each case and the interview panel will comprise:-

-Three Elected Members of the Licensing and Appeals Sub-Committee.
+Three Elected Member of the Licensing and Appeals Sub-Committee.